microtechno9000/engineering-pd-tracker/README.md

 - **Auto Fill training data:** Auto fill training data specific training organisations or types, saving time

-- **Auto import from Youtube:** From YouTube history, select and add watched videos into the training records
+- **Auto import from YouTube:** From YouTube history, select and add watched videos into the training records

 - **Auto import from Podcast:** Based on an RSS feed, auto import podcasts once listened